maridasi47500/cyber-pirate/README.md

  - make my teacher sign in
- - i get this info
+ - i get info about the traffic on my website
 # my-teacher